Royalone-mobile/youtube4kidz.androidtv/README.md

 # Release

 ### Preparations:
- - Add a keystore named "android.javakeystore.keystore.jks" to the project folder.
+ - Add a keystore with a key for signing the apk to the project folder, name it "android.javakeystore.keystore.jks"
  - Add a file ~\.gradle\gradle.properties and add the following to this file